athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 1/Weak Green Hag.md

     desc: "`pf2:1` (concentrate,occult,polymorph) The green hag can take on the appearance of any Medium humanoid woman.
 This doesn't change her Speed or her attack and damage bonuses with her Strikes, but might change the damage type her Strikes deal (typically to bludgeoning).\n\n* * *\n"

   - name: "Enfeebling Humors"
-    desc: " (occult) A creature damaged by a hag's claw must succeed at a DC 20 Fortitude check save or be [[Conditions/Enfeebled 1|Enfeebled 1]] for 1 day.
-On a critical failure, or if it gets hit again and fails its save a second time, it's [[Conditions/Enfeebled 1|Enfeebled 2]] for 1 day."
+    desc: " (occult) A creature damaged by a hag's claw must succeed at a DC 20 Fortitude check save or be [[Conditions/Enfeebled|Enfeebled 1]] for 1 day.
+On a critical failure, or if it gets hit again and fails its save a second time, it's [[Conditions/Enfeebled|Enfeebled 2]] for 1 day."

   - name: "Exhale Miasma"
     desc: "`pf2:2` (occult) The green hag exhales a miasma of green vapors.
-Each living creature in a 15-foot cone is affected by her enfeebling humors (attemping a save as normal).\n\nShe can't use Exhale Miasma again for 1d4 rounds."
+Each living creature in a @Template[cone|distance:15] is affected by her enfeebling humors (attemping a save as normal).\n\nShe can't use Exhale Miasma again for 1d4 rounds."

 ```